evanpetzoldt/qsignups/README.md

 ## Project Status

-The app is functional but pretty barebones at the moment.
+I consider the app to be functional, but I also have a lot planned!
 I welcome all beta testers and co-developers!
-Hit me up if you'd like to help out [@Moneyball (F3 St. Charles)] on the Nation space, or feel free to submit pull requests!
+Hit me up if you'd like to help out [@Moneyball (F3 St. Charles)] on the Nation space, or feel free to submit pull requests.

 If you find bugs, you can reach out on Slack or (even better) add the issue to my github Issues log.